Traders must give growers regular statements about how they have managed the grower’s produce.

 - date/s the agent sold the produce to the buyer

-- the type and quantity of the produce sold
+- type and amount of produce sold

-- why the produce wasn’t sold
+- the amount that wasn’t sold and the reasons

 - how much produce was destroyed by the agent

 - how much of the grower’s produce the agent has left at the end of the period.

-- the price paid for the produce
+- price paid to the grower for the produce.

-- the details of any produce not sold
+- any produce not sold

 - any produce destroyed or set to be destroyed